 I dreamt I awoke in a luminous place The King incandescent on Seraphim chair He stated, “I’m grateful you’vechanneled my grace My Kingdom for you is prepared!

-“For when I was famished, you found me some food Swooning and parched, you then poured me a glass Laughed at, unknown, you threw open your home Clothing-deficient, you bought me new slacks Lacking in health, you helped out with my healing And reeling in jail, you reached out!”
+“For when I was famished, you fed me a plate All parched, you poured me a glass Unknown yet you welcomed me ever so late In rags, you bought me new slacks Lacking in health, you gave all for my healing And reeling in jail, you reached out!”

 I asked Him, while basking in love without measure “Sir, wherein and wherefore for you did I care?
 Just when did I see you and whereby observe you?
-And whithersoever did ever I serve you?”
+And whithersoever’d I serve you?”

 “When did I see You unfed; undernourished?”

-“You fed me with gift cards that lifted those families And snacks for panhandlers you’d hand from your car With cases of canned goods you’d haul to those pantries And funding you’d send near and far”
+“You’d lift me with gift cards for famishing families And snacks for panhandlers you’d hand from your car With cases of canned goods you’d cart to those pantries And funding you’d send near and far”

-“And when did I see You unquenched or unwatered?”
+“And when did I see You unquenched or unsated?”

-“My thirst you subverted with milk for your young And lemonade brought to your spouse in the stables With drinks poured at fish fry’s for heroes unsung And warm-ups while waiting on tables”
+“My thirst you subverted with milk for your young And beer for your spouse while he cleaned out the stables With drinks poured at fish fry’s for heroes unsung And warm-ups while waiting on tables”

 “Just when did I see You unhailed or unknown?”